sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

  50.47529543725829
 ```

-As it can be observed the function syntax is very straight forward, and to examine the efficiency of it, we use the `@btime` macro from the BenchmarkTools package,
+As it can be observed the function syntax is very straightforward, and to examine the efficiency of it, we use the `@btime` macro from the BenchmarkTools package,

 ```julia
 julia> using BenchmarkTools